 Hal Linden starred as Captain Barney Miller, the precinct captain of a bunch of misfits in the New York City Police Department.
 The detectives were played by Ron Glass (Detective Ron Harris), Max Gail (Detective Stan "Wojo" Wojciehowicz), Abe Vigoda (Detective Phil Fish), Jack Soo (Detective Nick Yemana), Steve Landesberg ( Detective Arthur Deitrich), and Gregory Sierra (Detective Sergeant Chano Amenguale.
 The half hour comedy series ran on ABC for eight seasons (1975 - 1982) and won three Emmys.

 "Once upon a time there were three little girls who went to the police academy."
 Jaclyn Smith, Farrah Fawcett and Kate Jackson starred as private detectives who were called to work for a mysterious benefactor known as Charlie.
 The women only communicated with Charlie by phone or through their handler, John Bosley (David Doyle).
-Throughout the series the girls went undercover as everything from prison inmates to wealthy heiress's.
-After Farrah Fawcett's departure several actresses filled her shoes including Cheryl Ladd, Shelley Hack and Tanya Roberts.
-This ABC show was just one of many successful seriers for producer Aaron Spelling.
-The show ran 1976 - 1981.
+Throughout the series, the girls went undercover as everything from prison inmates to wealthy heiresses.
+After Farrah Fawcett's departure, several actresses filled her shoes including Cheryl Ladd, Shelley Hack and Tanya Roberts.
+This ABC show was just one of many successful series for producer Aaron Spelling.
+The show ran 1976 to 1981.

 Charlie's Angels Intro (1976)

 Robert Blake played Tony Baretta, a streetwise undercover New York City cop who wasn't afraid to break the rules in order to get the bad guy.
 Baretta's sidekick and best bud was a cockatoo named Fred.
-The series ran on ABC for 4 seasons (Jan.
-1975–May 1978) Baretta is also known for its memorable theme "Keep Your Eye on the Sparrow," sung by Sammy Davis Jr.
+The series ran on ABC for four seasons (Jan.
+1975–May 1978).
+Baretta is also known for its memorable theme "Keep Your Eye on the Sparrow," sung by Sammy Davis Jr.